Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Constraints on Higgs and Photon portal Models

-Basically, the bosonic DM density in the mass window of $(3.2-16.0)\times 10^{-19}$~eV are sensitive for S2 orbit as seen in Fig.~\ref{density_profile}.
-If $\mu_s$ is too large, the radius of scalar cloud is too short.
-The extended mass of DM can degenerate with black hole mass $M_{\bullet}$ (gray region) because the uncertainties of radial velocity can overwhelm the smallish changes causing by the frequency shift.
-If DM is too light, the radius of scalar cloud is too long.
+The bosonic DM density in the mass window of $(3.2-16.0)\times 10^{-19}$~eV is sensitive to the S2 orbit as seen in Fig.~\ref{density_profile}.
+If $\mu_s$ is too large, the radius of the scalar cloud is too short.
+The extended mass of DM can degenerate with SMBH mass $M_{\bullet}$ (gray region) because the uncertainties of radial velocity can overwhelm the smallish changes caused by the frequency shift.
+If DM is too light, the radius of the scalar cloud is too long.
 The extended mass is small so that the predicted frequency shift is negligible too.
-Thus, when the peak value of scalar cloud is placed outside the S2 orbit, the constraints obtained in this work become weaker, see the behavior of the upper limit at $\mu_s<4\times 10^{19}$~eV region.
+Thus, when the peak value of the scalar cloud is placed outside the S2 orbit, the constraints obtained in this work become weaker, see the behavior of the upper limit at $\mu_s<4\times 10^{19}$~eV region.

 In Fig.~\ref{ratio_limit}, we project the same upper limits in Fig.~\ref{couple_limit} to ($\mu_s$, $M_{\rm ext}$) plane with